Zeto's wireless EEG machine

 Zeto’s Unique Electrodes

-Zeto’s electrodes are designed to work with a wide variety of hair types and densities.
+Zeto’s textured hair EEG electrodes are designed to work with a wide variety of hair types and densities.
 Flat electrodes are ideal for areas without hair, such as the forehead.
 Taller electrodes with legs are designed to navigate through thicker hair, allowing for easy placement on the scalp, even with complex hairstyles.

 Zeto’s patented electrode tips seamlessly move through hair and braids without leaving behind any sticky residue.
 The electrodes are capable of moving past braids, cornrows, twists, or dreadlocks up to 1 inch thick, and can even work with thicker hair bundles, depending on the style.